Introduction

 Scenario1:

-Incase if we are executing the jobs for particular case, we can use option values which will restrict to particular values.
+In case if we are executing the jobs for a particular case, we can use option values that will be restricted to particular values.
 Add the below information on the option values.

 Restrictions:None